nexiality/documentation/commands/io/unzip(zipFile,target).md

 ### Description
-- This command is to to unzip the files.
+- This command is to unzip the files.
-- In other words this command will unzip the desired file into the target location..
+- In other words this command will unzip the desired file into the target location.
 - If the unzip is successful command will pass or else fail otherwise.